How did The Minimalist Lifestyle Movement begin?

 What Is The Minimalist Lifestyle Movement?

-Minimalism is a lifestyle philosophy that advocates for simplicity, intentionality, and the reduction of clutter in all areas of life.
+Minimalism is a lifestyle philosophy that advocates for simplicity, intentionality, and reducing clutter in all areas of life.

 It emphasizes the importance of quality over quantity, mindful consumption, and the elimination of excess material possessions that do not bring joy or add value to one’s life.

-There is elegance in “Less Is More”.
+There is elegance in “Less Is More.”
 You are never deprived when you have what you need.
 The minimalist lifestyle encourages people to break things down into their bare essentials, producing the bare minimum.
-I like to intentionally streamline my life to focus more on the parts I enjoy most.
+I like to intentionally streamline my life to focus more on my favorite parts.

-During wartime restrictions, people experience a lack of daily necessities.
-In addition, people were experiencing a lack of funds to even afford the basics.
+During wartime restrictions, people experienced a lack of daily necessities and lacked the funds to afford the basics.

-Ironically the war spurred an explosion of newfound development, infrastructure techniques, and access to new materials like glass, concrete, and steel.
+Ironically, the war spurred newfound development, infrastructure techniques, and access to new materials like glass, concrete, and steel.

-This Minimalist Art Movement carried over to architecture, product design, and later on even lifestyle and interior design.
+This Minimalist Art Movement carried over to architecture, product design, lifestyle, and interior design.

 An overwhelming amount of people in the know believe Minimalism, as it is used today, was heavily influenced by The Bauhaus School (of Design).

 They taught an alternative to product design in that era.
-They offered product design with a focus on beauty, utility, and balance.
+They offered product design focusing on beauty, utility, and balance.

 The school brought their version of style to the uninspired style of manufactured products of the day.